Randy Wood (ice hockey): Personal life

 Wood's passion for ice hockey has influenced the next generation, as both of his sons have pursued careers in the sport.
 Tyler is currently playing professionally with ERC Sonthofen, a team competing in Germany's Oberliga.
-Meanwhile, his younger son, Miles, has reached the highest level of the sport as a member of the Colorado Avalanche in the National Hockey League (NHL).
-Miles was drafted 100th overall by the New Jersey Devils during the 2013 NHL Entry Draft.
+Meanwhile, his younger son, Miles, has reached the highest level of the sport as a member of the Columbus Blue Jackets in the National Hockey League (NHL).
+Miles was drafted 100th overall by the New Jersey Devils during the 2013 NHL entry draft.